Mission & Objective

 Acknowledgement and Undertaking

-Submission and participation in the Official Program is an explicit acceptance of the Rules and Regulations.
+Submission and participation in the Official Program is an implicit acceptance of the Rules and Regulations.

 The submitter hereby represents and warrants that he/she holds all rights in and to the film and its related materials and that he/she has the authority and capacity to submit the film and its related material for the Official Program on behalf of the rights holder(s) of the film.